laurenkolinger/3d/readme.md

    - Press the Refresh button to update the scale
    - Verify that the error is less than 0.01

-3. Save the project
+3. Save the project, and QUIT metashape before running Step 3

-> **Note:** Make sure you are only working from ONE PSX file in the psx_input directory.
+> **Note:** Make sure you are only working from ONE PSX file in the psxraw directory.
 The system should create just one processing status file and update that one file.

 ### Step 3: Model Processing and Exports

-This step adds scale bars (if coded targets are present), removes small components, builds and exports orthomosaics, textured models, and reports.
+This step adds scale bars (if coded targets are present), removes small components, builds and exports orthomosaics, textured models, and reports using standardized file naming.

 **On macOS**:
 ```bash